 Not sure how to spend your spare time this year?
 Why not delve into a spot of festive crafting?
 It’s fun, will keep you occupied and will have your home feeling Christmassy in no time.

 This year, Mind has been getting crafty with its charity fundraising - it’s all about craftmas!
-Up and down the country, households have been crafting away and raising money for mental health awareness - an issue that affects many people, particularly this year.
+Up and down the country, households have been crafting away and raising money for mental health awareness - an issue that affects many people, particularly during the pandemic.

 From creative cross-stitches and decorative garlands to mastering the art of calligraphy and wreath building, there are lots of arty activities to enjoy.
 Plus, if you’re thinking of a few last minute gift ideas, this could be a great way to save money and give a handmade present.